 Gridgum is a small but developing marketplace with more than four thousand members.
 If you decide to sell your themes here, you’ll be offered a fixed commission of 60% for exclusive themes and 40% for non-exclusive themes.
 They also offer a great policy of multiplying your revenue through offering additional Installation services to customers.
 One more good point about this marketplace is that they put lots of effort into themes promotion, so good fortune can also come your way without additional costs.

 Though this marketplace makes a special emphasis on “responsive theme only” approach, their themes are not limited to Bootstrap.
 You must be able to receive money via PayPal to be a seller on Gridgum.

 Estimated monthly visits (September, 2018): no data

-Wpeden is quite popular marketplace among developers.
+Wpeden is quite a popular marketplace among developers.
 The approval process is rather fast and the submission policy is less complicated than with Codegrape, for example.
-As usually, you must submit themes written totally by you and get prior permissions if there are any code parts or graphics created by other authors.
+As usual, you must submit themes written totally by you and get prior permissions if there are any code parts or graphics created by other authors.

 If you decide to submit your WordPress theme (or even plugin) to this marketplace, take care of all documentation and guides for users beforehand.

 As for the payment, all non-exclusive themes will be cut 50%.
 They support PayPal and Skrill transfers.